algeboy/Glassbox/Countable/Sets.md

 **We keep track of their constructors and rely on equality of the introductory data instead of the outcome.**

 This is perhaps notationally awkward and could be done within a programming language.
-But exposing things at this level is a helpful observation of the process and avoids various problems that emerge with how Agda and other type checker internally frame their Set types.
+But exposing things at this level is a helpful observation of the process and avoids -->various problems that emerge with how Agda and other type checker internally frame their Set types.

 So we use an inductive type to unify the constructive sets we consider.
 ```agda